-In the choice task, probabilities of gains and losses are modeled with separate weighting functions $w^+(p)$ and $w^-(p)$, following CPT.
+\paragraph{Choice.} To further test the generality of the framework, we analyzed a subset of the Choice Prediction Competition 2015 dataset \citep{erev2017anomalies}, restricted to two-outcome gambles with fully described probabilities and uncorrelated payoffs (Amb=0, Corr=0, LotNum=1; 187,150 trials across 153 subjects).
+Following CPT, probabilities of gains and losses are modeled with separate weighting functions $w^+(p)$ and $w^-(p)$.
 The Bayesian model implements these by fitting separate priors for gains and losses while sharing the same encoding, with $w^\pm(p)$ computed as the expectation of $\hat{p}$ under the encoding distribution.
-As parametric benchmarks, we included the LILO function (Eq.~\ref{eq:lilo}) and the Prelec function \citep{prelec1998probability}.
-BLO was not considered here, as its original specification does not extend to choice tasks.
-Because the observed responses are binary choices rather than CE values, we modeled choice probabilities with a logit rule applied to the difference in subjective utilities, with a temperature parameter $\tau$.
-All parameters were estimated separately for each subject.
+Choice probabilities are modeled with a logit rule on subjective utility differences with a temperature parameter $\tau$.
+As parametric benchmarks, we include the LILO function (Eq.~\ref{eq:lilo}) and the Prelec function \citep{prelec1998probability}; BLO is not applicable here, as its original specification does not extend to choice tasks.

-As shown in Figure~\ref{fig:choice}D, the Bayesian model with freely fitted prior and encoding fits the data better than both Prelec and LILO, demonstrating the framework’s generality to the choice task.
-The fitted resources are U-shaped, with high sensitivity near 0 and 1 (Figure~\ref{fig:choice}C).
-Crucially, the freely fitted encoding performs significantly better than a model constrained to a uniform encoding.
-This finding confirms \textbf{Prediction 1} and provides strong evidence that optimal decoding from U-shaped resources generalizes to decision-making under risk.
+The freely fitted encoding again recovers a U-shape (Figure~\ref{fig:dmr-FI}C).
+FreeP+FreeE outperforms all alternatives on fit (Figure~\ref{fig:dmr-FI}D), including the parametric baselines Prelec and LILO.
+Within the Bayesian framework, FreeE outperforms UniformE: constraining the encoding to be uniform produces a substantial drop in fit, providing direct evidence for Prediction~1 in the choice setting.

+Across both pricing and choice paradigms, the recovered encoding is U-shaped, agreeing with Prediction~1.
+We next turn to the second ingredient of the framework, the prior, and test Prediction~2 in an adaptation experiment.